qinghaoh/qinghaoh.github.io/_posts/2020-08-27-disjoint-set.markdown

 # Fundamentals

-[Disjoint set data structure](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) stores a collection of disjoint (non-overlapping) sets.
+[Disjoint-set data structure](https://en.wikipedia.org/wiki/Disjoint-set_data_structure), also called union-find data structure, stores a collection of disjoint (non-overlapping) sets.
 Equivalently, it stores a partition of a set into disjoint subsets.

 Time Complexity: